Ren (surname)

-Rén is the Mandarin pinyin romanisation of the Chinese surname written 任 in Chinese character.
+Rén is the Mandarin pinyin romanisation of the Chinese surname written 任 in Chinese script.
 It is romanised as Jen in Wade–Giles, and Yam or Yum in Cantonese.
 It is listed 58th in the Song dynasty classic text Hundred Family Surnames.
 As of 2008, it is the 59th most common surname in China, shared by 4.2 million people.
 In 2019 it was the 49th most common surname in Mainland China.

 The character 任 is typically pronounced (rèn (jam6)), but as a surname is pronounced "rén," as well as in Ren County in Hebei.